Program in Public Health and Primary Healthcare (CORE)

 Jordi Casabona, CEEISCAT-IGTP

-Esteve Fernández (from September 2024), secretary of Public Health, Health Department
+Esteve Fernández, secretary of Public Health, Department of Health

 Jordi Barretina, director general, IGTP

-Oriol Estrada, director of Care Strategy and Innovation, HUGTiP
+Oriol Estrada, sirector of Healthcare Strategy and Innovation, Germans Trias i Pujol University Hospital (HUGTiP)

 Seminar recordings and presentations